Chunked File I/O

 path + '\n' + chunkexceedsbuffer_in, the firmware drops the message at the broker subscription path and the response never arrives.
 Always size chunks against the device’s actualmqtt.buffer_in(read it viaconfig.get mqtt.buffer_in). - Out-of-range read: if

 offset >= total, the response returnslength=0,done=true,data="".
-Loop should treat that as a clean end-of-file. - Concurrent writes: the firmware does not lock files.
-A second writer mid-stream interleaves bytes.
-Single-writer discipline is the operator’s job.
+Loop should treat that as a clean end-of-file. - Concurrent writes: the firmware serialises CLI on its side, but a misbehaved client that fires

-- Broker disconnect mid-stream: the file is left in whatever state the partial writes produced.
+fs.write+fs.appendwithout waiting for the per-call response can still interleave content.
+Single-writer discipline at the client is the operator’s job; see Concurrency above for the two defence layers. - Broker disconnect mid-stream: the file is left in whatever state the partial writes produced.
 Re-run the whole loop from

-fs.write(truncate) to recover.
+fs.write(truncate) to recover. - Invalid path:

 See also: CLI Reference - Filesystem for the line-mode commands and full argument shape.